celtera/ultraleap/README.md

 ## TODO

-- Add a « poll » mechanism : send a bang to return latest frame (to sync data to jitter rendering / VR / limit frame rate…)
-- Output all fingers joints / bones position & orientation (maybe as a dict, or jitter matrices ?…)
 - Output stereo camera images (jitter matrix / texture)
-- Support Multiple devices : Gemini allow multiple devices connected to the same computer.
-Select device by id.

 ## Known issues
 Fingers velocity is currently not working (returns 0.
 0. 0.)